ahakola/LOIHLoot/README.md

 Remember to fill your character's wishlist at Encounter Journal (Check the Loot-tab for wishlist-buttons).
 Wishlist-buttons:

+* Left checkbox is for Mainspec items.
+* Right checkbox is for Offspec items.
+* Same item can't be on both Mainspec and Offspec wishlists.
+* For vanity items (like mounts and pets) there will be only one box.

+* Empty box: Item isn't on Wishlist and can be added to Wishlist with a click.
-* Green **+** (Green for LUI): Item is on Wishlist from higher difficulty
+* Yellow checkmark: Item is on Wishlist from this difficulty and can be removed from Wishlist with a click.
-* Red **+** (Red for LUI): Item is on Wishlist from this difficulty
+* Green arrow: Item is on Wishlist from lower difficulty and can be upgraded to this difficulty with a click.
-* Red **-** (Blue for LUI): Item is on Wishlist from lower difficulty
+* Red arrow: Item is on Wishlist from higher difficulty and can be downgraded to this difficulty with a click.
-* Gray **-** (White for LUI): Item isn't on Wishlist

-Even though at current version (1.3) you can see Wishlist-buttons on all EncounterJournal Loot-tabs, only WoD raids (Highmaul and Blackrock Foundry at the time of LOIHLoot 1.3) are supported by the Sync at the moment.
+Even though at current version you can see Wishlist-buttons on all EncounterJournal Loot-tabs, only raids are supported by the Sync at the moment.

-LOIHLoot should automaticly remove items from your wishlist when you receive them and any Essences on your wishlist should be removed when you have at least 5 Tier-items, -tokens or Essences.
+LOIHLoot should automaticly remove items from your wishlist when you receive them.

-**NB:** Sync sends the wishlist data of **items that are equal or lower to the current raid difficulty** (If you are in Heroic raid, your Normal and Heroic items from wishlist gets passed on, but your Mythic items doesn't), so **you should add items to you wishlist at the lowest difficulty level you mostly raid or the items benefit you** if you are raiding on multiple different difficulties at the same time.
+**NB:** Sync sends the wishlist data of **items that are EQUAL or LOWER to the CURRENT raid difficulty** (If you are in Heroic raid, your Normal and Heroic items from wishlist gets passed on, but your Mythic items doesn't), so **you should add items to you wishlist at the lowest difficulty level you mostly raid or the items benefit you** if you are raiding on multiple different difficulties at the same time.

 #### Leaders: LOIHLoot window